mruby/mruby/doc/debugger/README.md

 |help|showing help|
 |quit|terminating the mruby debugger|

-### 2.2.2 debugging mruby binary file(mrb file) with mrdb
+### 2.2.2 Debugging mruby Binary Files (mrb file) with mrdb

 You can debug the mruby binary files.

-#### 2.2.2.1 debugging the binary files
+#### 2.2.2.1 Debugging the binary files

 * notice
-To debug mruby binary files, you need to compile mruby files with option -g.
+To debug mruby binary files, you need to compile mruby files with option `-g`.

 ```bash
 $ mrbc -g sample.rb
 ```

-You can debug the mruby binary files with following command and the option -b.
+You can debug the mruby binary files with following command and the option `-b`.

 ```bash
 $ mrdb -b sample.mrb